 * As an Amazon Associate I earn from qualifying purchases.

-Bear Forensics Adventure for 2024
+Bear Forensics Adventure

 The Bear Forensics Adventure is an exciting part of the Bear Cub Scouts program.
 It introduces young Scouts to the basics of forensics, the science used to solve crimes.
 Through fun and engaging activities, Bear Cub Scouts learn how different tests and analyses help in solving mysteries.
 This adventure not only sparks their curiosity but also enhances their problem-solving skills.